Pharmacist and Intern Pharmacist Vaccinators

 Cold chain management

-It is expected that each pharmacy has its’ own site-specific Cold Chain Policy.
+It is expected that each pharmacy has its’ own site-specific cold chain policy.

 Cold chain management in pharmacies is regulated as part of the pharmacy licensing framework administered by Medicines Control.
 Visit the Manatū Hauora (Ministry of Health) website page National Immunisation Programme cold chain management to read the FAQs on Cold Chain Compliance for Community Pharmacies.
 The FAQs for immunisation coordinators on vaccine Cold Chain Compliance for community pharmacies is also available.

 Community pharmacies who are offering or who plan to offer vaccination services are responsible for complying with all requirements within the Standards (including appropriate equipment, monitoring, recording, and policies and procedures) outlined in the National Standards for Vaccine Storage and Transportation for Immunisation Providers 2017 (2nd Edition).
-You can also find more information on the cold chain page.
+You can also find more information on IMAC's cold chain page.

 An addendum to the National Standards for Vaccine Storage and Transportation for Immunisation Providers 2017 (2nd Edition) – Addendum June 2021 provides national cold chain standards for management of the Pfizer-BioNTech COVID-19 vaccine.
 The Standards apply to all immunisation providers once they have received the vaccine from the national store and must be read in conjunction with the National Standards.